Building a Complete 1932 Duesenberg in 1/6 Scale

 A Multi-Year Project to Build a Complete 1932 Duesenberg in 1/6 Scale

 For many years running, one of the first things that attendees of the North American Model Engineering Society Expo would want to see upon arrival was the progress that Lou Chenot was making on his marvelous Duesenberg project.
 As a result, most of those attendees (including members of the Joe Martin Foundation) were able to see the project develop in one-year bursts, with new major components being added each time.
 It was a reminder that each new stage of the Duesenberg represented a full year of work on Lou’s part.
 As the project continued to take shape, with the engine near completion and the bodywork beginning to form, everyone was amazed at the masterpiece being created.
-A project like this requires the mastery of so many skills that we have created a special category for them—Model Engineering Masterpieces. (*DJR)
+A project like this requires the mastery of so many skills that it stands head and shoulders above the rest.

-Much like the other projects featured in the Model Engineering Masterpieces section, this is not just a model—rather it is a complete car in miniature.
+The Duesenberg is not just a model—it is a complete car in miniature.
 In March of 2010, the engine was successfully run for the first time, and just about every feature that worked on the real car also works on Lou’s miniature version.

 The finished Duesenberg was shown for a year and a half with the engine out, so that Lou could run it on a test stand for show visitors.
 In 2012, the engine was reinstalled in the body and shown a few times as a complete car.
 However, for practical reasons the engine cannot be run when mounted inside the car.
 Lou began working full-time on his 1/6 scale Gar Wood speedboat, with Liberty V-12 power, and no longer wished to travel the country showing the Duesenberg.
 The heavy model was difficult to transport and set up, and it often required repairs after the stress of travel and display.
 In December of 2013, the Joe Martin Foundation had the singular good fortune of acquiring this world-class model for permanent display in the Miniature Engineering Craftsmanship Museum in Carlsbad, CA. The public is invited and encouraged to come view this masterpiece in person.